JManuelIzRa/server-client-example-sys-socket.h/README.md

 ```
 make all
 ```
+These commands works for both projects.

 ## Deployment 📦

-Then open two terminals and go to the directory where you have the files compiled.
+Then open some terminals and go to the directory where you have the files compiled.

 It's very important to run the server before de client.
 At the first terminal run the server:
 ```